Blog

 Forward-Deployed Engineering and Customization

 The increasing complexity of commerce will demand greater flexibility and faster iteration.
-Forward-Deployed Engineers (FDEs) — specialists embedded within OMS vendors or enterprise clients — will become essential for tailoring systems to unique business needs.
+Forward-Deployed Engineers (FDEs) will become essential for tailoring systems to unique business needs.

-Rather than waiting for centralized software updates, FDE teams will continuously optimize OMS configurations, build custom integrations, and deploy new features on the fly.
-This approach accelerates innovation cycles, reduces downtime, and ensures that each OMS evolves alongside the business it serves.
+Rather than waiting for centralized software updates, FDE teams will continuously optimize OMS configurations, build custom integrations, configure AI-guided workflows, and deploy new features on the fly.
+This approach will dramatically accelerate innovation cycles, reduce downtime, and ensure that each OMS evolves alongside the business it serves.

 FDE-driven development will turn OMS platforms into living systems that are constantly tuned for performance, cost-efficiency, and user experience.